Will I find happiness in Spain?

 Unknown

-Traveling is a beautiful experience all on its own, and if you think you might want to try living in a new place, go for it!
-You’re sure to make new friends and new memories to carry with you for the rest of your life.
+Traveling is a beautiful experience all on its own, and if you think you want to move somewhere new, go for it!
+You’re sure to make new friends and memories to carry with you for the rest of your life.

-Just remember, when it comes to your happiness, you have the final say.
+Remember, when it comes to your happiness, you have the final say!

 Leave a Reply